 Start-up synchronizing is a means of bringing up a system of generators when the generator breakers are closed to a dead bus and the generators are stopped.
 Normally, it's not possible to close the generator breaker when the generator is dead.
-To permit a closure of the generator breaker from a "dead" generator to a "dead" bus, both the Dead Bus Close Enable and the Dead Gen Close Enable settings must be enabled.
-After all generator breakers are closed, the gensets are started and synchronized when the AVRs are turned on.
+To permit a closure of the generator breaker from a "dead" generator to a "dead" bus, the Dead Gen Close Enable setting must be enabled.
+After all generator breakers are closed, the generators are started and synchronized when the AVRs are turned on.
 The user must develop logic to start the generators and turn on excitation in the voltage regulators at the correct time for orderly system startup.